Nudists strip off at new zone in Paris park

 A naked man enjoys the sun in the newly opened space for naturists at the Bois de Vincennes park in Paris.

 "France has more than 2.6 million naturism enthusiasts," says Penelope Komites, deputy mayor of Paris and official in charge of the city's parks and green spaces, in a statement to AFP.

-Certainly the decision has been embraced by Paris' active Nudists Association -- whose members have been stripping off since 1953.
+Certainly the decision has been embraced by Paris' active Nudists Association, whose members have been stripping off since 1953.

 "It's a real joy," says Julien Claude-Penegry, a member of the association.